arun96/sketching/README.md

 # Overview
 Code used to run my sketching read classification experiments.

+This README contains details about the code and how to use it, information about the auxiliary scripts used to analyze the results, and then details about how to generate simulated reads and access the data we used.

 I will continue to add to it and update the README to reflect any changes.
 Stay tuned for a pre-print soon!

 # Pre-prints, Posters and Presentations